Ready To Learn How To Identify Your Niche?

 You’ve learned how to identify your niche.

-Create Targeted Content For Them
+Create Targeted Content

-Which is exactly what will ultimately get your dream customers to raise their virtual hands and swipe those Amex with you.
+Your niche specific content will ultimately get your dream customers to raise their virtual hands and swipe those Amex with you.

-Relish in the unlimited pairs of jaw-dropping stilettos that are available with the tap of a few computer keys.
+Relish in the unlimited pairs of jaw-dropping stilettos that are available at the tap of a few computer keys.

 How many do you think are available in your size and at what price?

-When you’re in the mood for a new pair, you Google specific colors, cuts and sometimes, heel inches.
+When you’re in the mood for a new pair of hot shoes, you Google specific colors, cuts and sometimes, heel inches.

 Entering stilettos in a Google search would produce an overwhelming search result.

 I’m guessing you’d get thousands of pages filled with shoe options.

 Market To The The Smallest Niche You Can

-Shoe retailers understand this.
+Shoe retailers and marketing executives understand this.

 The price points of their shoes, the cut, and the season are all considered.